Extract:

 […]

-these programs interesting and developmentally appropriate for kids and I am inspired to add this energy to my work at the library.
+They have worked with pedagogy firms to make these programs interesting and developmentally appropriate for kids and I am inspired to add this energy to my work at the library.

 […]